dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 automatically added to the last search term.

-Characters provided by the user that have a special meaning in the Lucene Query Parser syntax are replaced by a whitespace character for this search.
-If a user types "Zeit-Glöcklein" it is interpreted as "Zeit Glöcklein".
-Whitespace is normalized afterwards.
-The special characters that are replaced are:
+Characters provided by the user that have a special meaning in the Lucene Query Parser syntax need to be escaped.
+If a user wants to search for the string "Zeit-Glöcklein", she needs to type "Zeit\-Glöcklein".
+The special characters that need escaping are:
 `+`, `-`, `&`, `|`, `!`, `(`, `)`, `[`, `]`, `{`, `}`, `^`, `"`, `~`, `*`, `?`, `:`, `\`, `/`

-If the `rdfs:label` of a resource contains a special character, it is found nonetheless.

 ```
 HTTP GET to http://host/v2/searchbylabel/searchValue[limitToResourceClass=resourceClassIRI]